apache/openwhisk-cli/README.md

 ## Continuous Integration

 Travis CI is used as a continuous delivery service for Linux and Mac.
-Currently Travis CI supports the environments of Linux and Mac, but it is not available for Windows.
+Currently, Travis CI supports the environments of Linux and Mac, but it is not available for Windows.
 The project would like to add AppVeyor CI in the future to run test cases for Windows.